TejoBurgboy/IOT-Techo/Manuel_IOT_Tejo.md

 <br>

 ## Intro
-So for a school subject called IOT wich is about the internet of things.
+So for a school subject called IOT which is about the internet of things.
 I made an idea of a smart bed.
 One of the features was that the lighting in the room will change depending on the day night cycle.
-With overday a bright light and over night a more orangy light.
-So in this manual i will explain how to make a light differece between day and night thanks to arduino and the ledstrip of arduino.
+With over day a bright light and overnight a more orange light.
+So in this manual I will explain how to make a light difference between day and night thanks to Arduino and the led strip of Arduino.
 <br>

-## (1) Libary
+## (1) Library
-Instal the libary called NTPClinent by Fabrice Weinberg.
+Instal the library called NTPClinent by Fabrice Weinberg.

 ## (2) Copy the code
 Before you set up the code don't forget to choose the right board and the right com port.